aubble/goTunneLS/README.md

 Issuer -- path to the issuer file of the cert.
 Only used in OCSP to validate the response.

 OCSPInterval -- interval between OCSP staple updates in seconds.
 Only applies when the OCSP responder has the most up to date information, otherwise the interval between OCSP staple updates will be until the next update.
+Default is 180

-SessionKeyRotationInterval -- interval between session key rotation in seconds
+SessionKeyRotationInterval -- interval between session key rotation in seconds, default is 28800 or 8 hours

 ####Optional Client Options

 Cert -- Optional field in a client node for the path of the RootCA for the certificate from the server.
 Useful when using self signed certificates.

+###LogPath -- path to logFile
+created if doesn't exist, if deleted during execution also recreated

 ##Configuring certificates and keys